wizonce9/A-Novel-Physical-Modeling-Approach-for-Sound-Synthesis-of-Chinese-Chime-Bells/README.md

 2. **Install Kontakt**: Ensure that you have the latest version of **Kontakt** or any compatible software for using Kontakt instruments.

 3. **Load Audio Sources**: Open the `.nki` files in the `Samples/` folder directly in Kontakt or through your audio host software (e.g., Ableton, Logic Pro, etc.).

+### Download Additional Files
+The `64 Bian Zhong 1.0 KONTAKT.zip` file is too large to be hosted directly on GitHub.
+You can download it from the following link:

+- **Baidu Netdisk Download Link**: [64 Bian Zhong 1.0 KONTAKT.zip](https://pan.baidu.com/s/1f84f8WniHkdJJM0Sv9SyFw)
+  Extraction Code: **hmre**

 ---